MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/delete_event.md

 # Use Case: Delete Event

-**Description**
+## Description
-This use case involves an administrator deleting an event from the system.
+- This use case allows an administrator to delete an existing event from the system.

-**Actors**
+## Actors
-Administrator
+- Administrator

-**Triggers**
+## Triggers
-The need to remove an event from the system.
+- The administrator decides to remove an event from the system.

-**Preconditions**
+## Preconditions
-- Administrator must be logged into the system.
+- The administrator must be logged into the system.
+- The event must exist.

+## Postconditions
-- The event must exist in the system.
+- The event is permanently removed from the system.

-**Course of Events**
+## Courses of Events

-**Basic course of events:**
+### 01 - Basic course of events -

-1. Administrator navigates to the “Event Management” section.
-2. Administrator selects “Delete Event.”
+#### Course of Events
+- The administrator selects 'Delete Event' from the event management menu.
-3. The system displays a list of events.
+- The system displays a list of existing events.
-4. Administrator selects the event to delete.
+- The administrator selects the event to delete.
-5. The system removes the event from the system.
+- The system asks the administrator to confirm.
+- The administrator selects **Yes**.
+- The event is deleted.
-6. A confirmation message is shown to the administrator.
+- A confirmation message is shown to the administrator.

-**Alternative Course of Events:**
+#### Related UI Prototypes
+- Event deletion confirmation dialog

+### 02 - Alternate course of events -

+#### Do Not Delete
+- The administrator selects an event to delete.
+- The system asks the administrator to confirm.
+- The administrator selects **No**.
+- The system returns to the previous interface, and no event is deleted.

+#### Event Not Found
+- The administrator tries to delete an event that no longer exists.
-- **Event not found**: If the event is not found, the system displays an error message.
+- The system displays an error message.

-**Inclusion**
-None

-**Data Outcomes**
-- **DELETE**: The event is removed from the system.
+#### Related UI Prototypes
+- Error message for event not found